Vincent-Fuecks/Series-Website/README.md

 - [x] Functionality for adding new elements via the website interface
 - [x] Store changes in local files
 - [x] Connect the database to the backend
+- [ ] Integrate the database into the project
 - [ ] Add import API for existing 'Best Series List'